murilo-arruda/todo-list-node-cli/README.md

 * Prettier terminal.
 * Now you can switch the groups easily with the shorcut: `SHIFT` + `left arrow`; `SHIFT` + `right arrow`.
 * Now you can move groups.
+* Replace a word or phrase to another.

 ## 🖨 Command Cheat